 2) Unplug the transmitter's USB power cable to power it down.
 Wait 3 seconds and then plug the power cable back in.
-The transmitter's Power/Link LED should now be pulsing slowly on and off.
+The transmitter's Power/Pairing LED should now be pulsing slowly on and off.

 3) Hold down the transmitter's Pair button for about 5 seconds.
-Release the Pair button when the transmitter's Power/Link LED begins to flash rapidly (twice per second).
+Release the Pair button when the transmitter's Power/Pairing LED begins to flash rapidly (twice per second).
 It should now be blinking quickly and steadily twice per second.
 If it is blinking much more than 2 times per second, the button was held for much too long (15+ seconds), and you must start over from Step 2.